yadav-saurabh/node_gmail/readme.md

 GET: /mail/:id - to get the body of that mail

-you will be redircted to the google auth page when not allowed or the session has experied
+You will be redirected to the google auth page when not allowed or the session has expired.

-after allow the rights to acces the mail go to any of the url to get the result
+After allowing the rights to access the mail go to any of the url to get the result